Captain-S0L0/serverutilities/README.md

 **GENERAL COMMANDS (no permissions needed):**
-  - /discord : prints a clickable discord link in chat, hardcoded for now
+  - /discord : prints a clickable discord link in chat, configurable in config
-  - /dynmaplink : prints a clickable dynmap link in chat, hardcoded for now
+  - /dynmaplink : prints a clickable dynmap link in chat, configurable in config
   - /getweather : print all the internal weather counters
   - /setscoreboard (scoreboard) : set the sidebar scoreboard.
 Useful with a datapack that makes scoreboards for all statistics.
   - /suicide : kill the executor